 The Graduate Certificate in College Teaching provides the necessary coursework and supervised experiences to prepare graduate students for careers in post-secondary education.

-The Certificate is available to ALL University of Iowa Ph.D., or other terminal degree, students enrolled in the Graduate College.
+The Certificate is available to ALL University of Iowa PhD and master’s degree-seeking students enrolled in the Graduate College.
 A minimum of 12 semester hours is required for the Graduate Certificate in College Teaching.

 In order to earn a Graduate Certificate in College Teaching, the course work requirements from each of the 3 Categories must be completed.
 A minimum of 12 semester hours is required for the Graduate Certificate in College Teaching.
 Previous teaching experience will not be permitted to waive any of these requirements.